 - Sudden death can occur during an acute attack and is thought to be due to cardiac arrhythmia.

-- Drugs - safe and unsafe drugs on the European Porphyria Initiative website.
+- Drugs.
+There is a list of safe and unsafe drugs on the European Porphyria Initiative website.

 - Substance misuse.